nebari-dev/nebari/docs/source/installation/login.md

 # Groups

-Add Groups in the same Keycloak backend as you can add users - that is, login as `root` to `https://myqhubsite.com/auth/admin/`.
+Add Groups in the same Keycloak backend as you can add users - that's, login as `root` to `https://myqhubsite.com/auth/admin/`.
 Click Groups on the left-hand side.

 Groups named `users` and `admin` will have been created automatically by QHub.
 All users will be added to the `users` group automatically when you create them.
 You should never remove them from the `users` group as that group must contain all users.